xythobuz/lars/README.md

 After the firmware has been flashed once you can just use the included `flash.sh` to avoid having to hold the button.
 Use `debug.sh` to open a serial console via USB.

+## Documentation

+You can find the [documentation here on GitHub pages](https://xythobuz.github.io/lars/).

+The docs are built using [mdbook](https://github.com/rust-lang/mdBook), licensed as `MPL-2.0`.
+Get the [latest release from GitHub](https://github.com/rust-lang/mdBook/releases) for a pre-built binary if you want to test changes to the docs locally.

+    ./docs/generate_docs.sh serve

+This will open your browser to a local development instance of the docs.

 ## Hardware Connections

+These are the used pins on the first prototype.
+Follow these if you want to build your own version without the included PCB design.

     Pin 1    GP0    I2C0 SDA
     Pin 2    GP1    I2C0 SCL